vector-js/vector/hugo/content/examples/animate-along-path.md

 ---
-title: Path Animation
+title: Animate Along Path
-id: path-animation
+id: animate-along-path
-script: /examples/interaction/path-animation.js
+script: /examples/interaction/animate-along-path.js
 description: This interactive demonstrates how a element can be animated along a path.
 input: undefined
 tags: undefined